Actindo-AG/Documentation/Channels/UserInterface/04c_ChannelsPIM.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all offers in the list are selected.

 - [CREATE PIM PRODUCTS/MAP OFFERS TO EXISTING PIM PRODUCTS]
-    Click this button to import the selected offers in the list.
+    Click this button to create an import process for the selected offers in the list.
 The *Summary* window is displayed, see [Summary](#summary-1).

 The list displays all offers to be imported.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.